typelevel/typelevel.github.com/posts/2018-11-02-semirings.md

 Now we have a `Semiring` class, that we can use with the various numeric types like `Int`, `Long`, `BigDecimal` etc, but what else is a `Semiring` and why dedicate a whole blog post to it?

 It turns out a lot of interesting things can be `Semiring`s, including `Boolean`s, `Set`s and [animations](https://bkase.github.io/slides/algebra-driven-design/#/).
-One very interesting thing, I'd like to point out is the fact that we can form a Semiring homomorphism from types to their number of possible inhabitants.
+One very interesting thing, I'd like to point out is the fact that we can form a Semiring homomorphism from types to their cardinality.
 What the hell is that?
 Well, bear with me for a while and I'll try to explain step by step.

-Okay, so let's start with what I mean by possible inhabitants.
+Okay, so let's start with what I mean by cardinality.
-Every type has a specific number of values it can possibly have, e.g. a `Boolean` has 2 possible inhabitants, because it has two possible values: `true` and `false`.
+Every type has a specific number of values it can possibly have, e.g. a `Boolean` has a cardinality of 2, because it has two possible values: `true` and `false`.

 So `Boolean` has two, how many do other primitive types have?
 `Byte` has 2^8, `Short` has 2^16, `Int` has 2^32 and `Long` has 2^64.